gvwilson/buildtogether.tech/src/teams/index.md

 role.
 If you put six or eight people in a team, on the other hand, you may not be able to divide up the work in a way that will keep everyone engaged and busy.
-Teams that size or larger also increase the odds that at least one member will be a [%i "hitchhiker" %]hitchhiker[%/i%], and make scheduling meetings much more difficult.
+Teams that size or larger also increase the odds that at least one member will be a hitchhiker[%i "hitchhiker" %], and make scheduling meetings much more difficult.

-Many students prefer to [%i "teams!selecting" %]select[%/i%] their teammates, and students with high grades tend to want teammates with a similar profile.
+Many students prefer to select[%i "teams!selecting" %] their teammates,
+and students with high grades tend to want teammates with a similar profile.
 [%b Post2020 %] found that matching students by grade led to a small improvement in outcomes, with a larger impact on team grades than on individual ones.
-The same study found that members of self-selected teams were more likely to already have [%i "teams!effect of having friends on" %]friends[%/i%] on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).
+The same study found that members of self-selected teams were more likely to already have friends[%i "teams!effect of having friends on" %] on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).

-One surprising finding is that having students with [%i "teams!benefits of diverse ability levels" %]a range of grades[%/i%] in the same team either has no effect or improves outcomes *for everyone*
+One surprising finding is that having students with a range of grades[%i "teams!benefits of diverse ability levels" %] in the same team either has no effect or improves outcomes *for everyone*
 [%b Mosher2013 Donovan2018 Farland2019 Auvinen2020 %].
 It's easy to see
 how this benefits teams of weak students: they are likely to get coaching from